Homemade almond milk is easier than you think. Here are 3 techniques to learn how to make almond milk that’s clean, flavorful and creamy.

 No matter which of the three methods above you choose, you’ll be way happier than most store bought milk.
 Homemade almond milk doesn’t have any shelf stabilizers, which means it won’t stay “fresh” as long.
 I suggest:

-- Store almond milk in a clean, glass container with a lid.
+- Store in a clean, glass container with a lid.
 Mason jars as well as carafes work great.

-- Refrigerate almond milk for up to 4 days.
+- Refrigerate for up to 4 days.
 The almonds and water will separate in the fridge, so give it a good shake before using.

 When using the Almond Cow or a blender, you’ll have leftover almond pulp.
 You don’t have to throw it away!
 This can be dried and used in granola, added to a smoothie for extra fiber, put in oatmeal, or as a yogurt topping.
 This creates a zero waste product!